NumEconCopenhagen/projects-2023-bpr871/examproject/README.md

 **Dependencies:** Apart from a standard Anaconda Python 3 installation, the project requires no further packages.

 This project contains
-1. Exam.ipynb containing answers to all exam questions
+1. exam.ipynb containing answers to all exam questions drawing from all .py-files
-2. Three py files, one for each problem: Q1.py, Q2.py and Q3.py
+2. Three .py files, one for each problem: Q1.py, Q2.py and Q3.py